History of Decoration Day (Memorial Day)

 A step outside brings a sigh of relief

-For the first time in so long
+For the first time in so very long

-Like a feeling of disbelief
+Like a feeling so good, but of disbelief

-As soothing as a birdsong
+As soothing as is a loving birdsong

 The warmth of the sun's essence